-Dozens of bus drivers, monitors and mechanics had rallied outside the First Mile Square Transportation depot in Yonkers Thursday morning.
-They had been without a contract since June.
+Dozens of bus drivers, monitors and mechanics rallied outside the First Mile Square Transportation depot in Yonkers Thursday morning.
+They have been without a contract since June.

 "We're taking care of children," bus monitor Alisa Reiger said.
 "We have their lives in our hands.
 We put everything into keeping these children safe, and we deserve to be paid and compensated for that."